Danilo1301/ns-lights/README.md

 2. Drag and drop the **modloader** folder to your GTA folder

 ## How to use
-Press CTRL + L inside a vehicle
+Press CTRL + L inside a vehicle to open the menu
+Press CTRL + J to enable/disable lights only

 ----------------------------------------------------------------------
 ----------------------------------------------------------------------